New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: Angular distribution of the decay

-where $q^2$ is the invariant mass of the lepton-neutrino pair.
+\cn{where $\theta_V,\theta_\ell$ and $\chi$ are defined in Fig.~\ref{fig:decayangles} and} $q^2$ is the invariant mass of the lepton-neutrino pair.
 Following the method given in~\cite{korner}, we compute the amplitudes $\Amp_{\rm V_L, V_R, P, T}$.
 In this method, we introduce the $W$ boson polarisation and separate the amplitudes into the hadronic and leptonic part as:

 where $P(\lambda_{D^*}) = \langle D \pi | D^* \rangle = 2 g \epsilon_{D^*}^{*\alpha}(\lambda_{D^*}) p_{D,\alpha}$ ($g$ is the $D^*$-$D$-$\pi$ coupling), $\epsilon_{D^*}$ is the polarisation vector of $D^*$ meson and $\lambda_{D^*} \in \{ +,-,0\}$ is the polarisation of $D^*$ meson.
 The polarisation vectors are given in~\cite{korner}.